 Education and Skills Requirements

 While there is not one single degree required to become an internal communications manager, bachelor's degree programs in communications, public relations, English, human resources and journalism include relevant coursework.
 Training in information technology may also prove helpful, along with courses in organizational communication, public relations and information management.
 Skills in social media and fluency in languages other than English can be useful for employment later on.

 Internal communications managers often need solid interpersonal skills because they are responsible for keeping the people in the company connected and aware of any type of development.
 Moreover, these professionals are typically expected to be proficient in research, writing and editing.

 Internal communications managers may be required to have a minimum number of years of experience in the field before being considered for a position.
 Because communications management is a branch of public relations, employee communications managers may work in many different types of environments to gain this experience, such as communications firms, universities, culinary schools, healthcare organizations, government agencies and banks.

-The U.S. Bureau of Labor Statistics (BLS) classifies communications managers as public relations managers, and the BLS expected about 7% growth for both public relations and fundraising managers over the 2014-2024 decade.
-October 2016 salary information from PayScale.com reported that the median salary for employee communications managers was $84,313.
+The U.S. Bureau of Labor Statistics (BLS) classifies communications managers as public relations managers, and the BLS expected growth much faster than average for both public relations and fundraising managers over the 2018-2028 decade.
+September 2019 salary information from PayScale.com reported that the median salary for employee communications managers was $84,330.

 A career as an internal communications manager involves creating different forms of content to keep members or employees informed about the goals, challenges, and daily occurrences of organizations.
 These professionals typically hold a bachelor's degree in English, communications, or public relations, and experience with technology, foreign languages or social media can be beneficial.
-Job growth for professionals in the public relations industries, including internal communications managers, is expected to increase at an average rate during the 2014-2024 decade.
+Job growth for professionals in the public relations industries, including internal communications managers, is expected to increase at an above average rate through 2028.